farcoolius/2024collisions_dashboard/README.md

 # Seattle Traffic Collisions Dashboard (2024)

 This interactive dashboard visualizes traffic collisions across Seattle in 2024 using a dynamic web map and chart.
-The goal of this dashboard is to help users explore spatial patterns in collision distribution and understand how collision types vary across different areas of the city.
+The goal of this dashboard is to help users explore spatial patterns in collision distribution and understand how number of collisions vary across different areas of the city.
 By integrating a map with collision locations across Seattle, the dashboard allows users to analyze both geographic and categorical trends simultaneously.

 ## Live Map
 **View Dashboard:**